Tobler Creek

 Tobler Creek is a stream in the U.S. state of Georgia.
 It is a tributary to the Ocmulgee River.

-Some say the Tobler Creek has the name of Tobler, a member of the Muscogee nation, while others believe the creek was named after William Tobler, who peddled liquor to area Indians.
+A 1975 dictionary of Georgia place names offers two alternatives for the etymology of Tobler Creek.
+One suggests it comes the name of Tobler, a member of the Muscogee nation, while another suggests the creek was named after William Tobler, who peddled liquor to area native americans.
+The author notes three separate creeks in Muskogee county carry this name.
 A variant name was "Toblers Creek".